 OBX segments at intent level: Narrative — SHOULD be included.
 Concurrent therapies — SHOULD be included.
 General methods — SHOULD be included.
-Intent predecessor — SHOULD be included.
+Intent cancelation reason — SHALL be included if the status of the intent is canceled.
+Intent predecessor — SHALL be included if there is a prior intent.

-OBX segments at prescription level: Approval status (prescription) — SHOULD be included.
-Delivery status (prescription) — SHOULD be included.
-Prescription summary predecessor — SHOULD be included.
+OBX segments at prescription level: Delivery status (prescription) — SHALL be included.
+Prescription cancelation reason — SHALL be included if the approval status of the prescription is Canceled.
+Prescription summary predecessor — SHALL be included if there is a prior prescription.

-OBX segments at the site level: Approval status (site) — SHOULD be included.
-Delivery status (site) — SHOULD be included.
-Total planned dose (site) — SHOULD be included.
-Site predecessor — SHOULD be included.
+OBX segments at the site level: Delivery status (site) — SHALL be included.
+Total planned dose (site) — SHALL be included.
+Site predecessor — SHALL be included if there is a prior site.

-OBX segments at the phase level: Phase label — SHALL be included Approval status (phase) — SHOULD be included.
-Delivery status (phase) — SHOULD be included.
-Reason for early completion — MAY be included.
-Protocol — Protocol MAY be included.
-Technique — SHALL be included Modality — SHALL be included Treatment devices — SHALL be included Dose per fraction — SHALL be included Planned number of fractions — SHALL be included Frequency of delivery — SHALL be included Total planned dose (phase) — SHALL be included
+OBX segments at the phase level: Phase label — SHALL be included Approval status (phase) — SHALL be included.
+Delivery status (phase) — SHALL be included.
+Reason for early completion — SHOULD be included if the delivery status of the phase is Completed Early.
+Protocol — MAY be included.
+Technique — SHALL be included Modality — SHALL be included Treatment accessories — SHALL be included Dose per fraction — SHALL be included Planned number of fractions — SHALL be included Frequency of delivery — SHALL be included Total planned dose (phase) — SHALL be included

 See section 3.2 for specifications of these segments.